Dr Fatima Bhabha

 “It is very important for me as a person to promote honest, straight-forward information about the field of medical aesthetics and women’s issues.
 The vast amount of information available on the internet does not necessarily mean people are well-versed.
 In fact, so much of it is not factual and can lead to patients making uninformed decisions that can be detrimental to their health.”

 Her thirst for knowledge and continuous path for professional development means she is continually studying, and just recently she and her sister, Dr Zaheda Bhabha completed the second phase of their Diploma from the AAAM.
 As one of the leading aesthetic practitioners in South Africa, she is a qualified Medical Doctor having attained her MBBCH from the University of Witwatersrand.
-Her many degress include DA(SA) and PPD in Pain and Sedation (UWC), and she is a member of the American Society for Laser Medicine and Surgery, the American Academy of Aesthetic Medicine and the South African Association of Cosmetic Doctors.
-She holds a Diploma in Aesthetic Medicine from the world renowned American Association of Aesthetic Medicine (AAAM) as well as a Diploma in Vaser Liposuction and specialises in Asian and African skins.
+Her many degrees include DA(SA) and PPD in Pain and Sedation (UWC), and she is a member of the American Society for Laser Medicine and Surgery, the American Academy of Aesthetic Medicine and the South African Association of Cosmetic Doctors.
+She holds a Diploma in Aesthetic Medicine from the world-renowned American Association of Aesthetic Medicine (AAAM) as well as a Diploma in Vaser Liposuction and specialises in Asian and African skins.

 In addition to her dedication to her practice, Dr. Bhabha is very active in her community, both professionally and personally.
 She is an expert in her field and recently chaired numerous sessions at the COSMEDICA 2015 conference.
 She volunteers her time campaigning for Pulmonary Hypertension in children and has made appearances on radio giving talks on the rare condition and bringing awareness to the plight of children affected by it.
 Dr Fatima Bhabha is married to businessman Imrhan Paruk and they have two children, Aadam and Rayhaan.